maiermic/trajecmp/doc/concept.md

 #### Distance Function
 There is a wide range of distance functions to choose from.
 Each has its pros and cons.
-Good results are obtained using a [modified Hausdorff distance function][modifiedHausdorffDistFn].
+Good results are obtained using a modified Hausdorff distance function (see [Learning Traffic Patterns at Intersections by Spectral Clustering of Motion Trajectories][modifiedHausdorffDistFn]).

 ![modified-hausdorff-distance](img/modified-hausdorff-distance.png)